3-Hour Virtual Seminar on FDA's Scrutiny of Social Media Promotion

 FDA steadily expands the scope and restrictions for promotion of products under its jurisdiction.
 Whatever and where ever to want to talk about your product, just assume your talking to FDA.

-Trolling for off-label information on social media, scrutiny of educational material under "safe harbor" and apparent conflicts of interest at a public event create a sinkhole for firms even though it may seem innocent in your eyes.
+Trolling for off-label information in social media, scrutiny of educational material under "safe harbor" and apparent conflicts of interest at a public event create a sink hole for firms even though it may seem innocent in your eyes.

 Facebook, Twitter or chat rooms can be rampant with off-label information.
 You even may be surprised about what people are saying about your product.
 Does FDA hold you accountable?